John-Adams-N/HackBio-Biocoding/README.md

 ## 🥼 Stage 0: Biodata submission

-Contains emails, short description and LinkedIn handles
+Simple script, contains; emails, short intros and LinkedIn handles

-## 🧫 Stage 1: DNA to Protein translation & Population growth curve generation and analysis
+## Stage 1: DNA to Protein translation & Population growth curve generation and analysis 🧫

 The process of DNA to protein translation is a crucial step in gene expression, where the genetic information stored in DNA is converted into functional proteins.
 This process begins with transcription, where DNA is transcribed into messenger RNA (mRNA).
 The mRNA then undergoes translation in the ribosome, where transfer RNA (tRNA) molecules bring specific amino acids corresponding to the three-letter codons on the mRNA.
 Each amino acid is represented by a three-letter abbreviation and a full name, such as Met (Methionine), Gly (Glycine), Leu (Leucine), and Phe (Phenylalanine).
 The amino acids are linked together in a polypeptide chain, which then folds into a functional protein.